t3snake/knowledge-base/Handmade Hero/Intro to C.md

 CPU to ram distance (8cm approx) , speed of light / 3.2ghz = 8cm. i.e. even a photon cant make a round trip in a single clock cycle.
 Thus memory is expensive.
 Optimization ram built into the CPU?
 GHZ  is the unit of a single clock tick tock #todo check this out.
 Latency is the time it takes to make a round trip.
-Throughput is the amount of operation that can be done between first round trip started until the first round trip is finished.
+Throughput or Bandwidth is the amount of operation that can be done between first round trip started until the first round trip is finished.
+Or in peak traffic how many operations can I start in a second.

+In CPU, L1 cache is closest, then L2 and L3 which are pieces of memory on CPU to reduce round trips to memory.